 (Note: the instructions are very similar for GoDaddy as well)

-From the DNS Management page, click the "Add Record" button on the bottom right to add a DNS Record.
+From the DNS Management page, click the "Add Record" button on the top right to add a DNS Record.

 For this example, let's pretend we want to assign "reviews.brotherjoespizza.com" to a site, which will serve as a landing page for customers to submit their reviews online.
 To do this, set the "Type" to CNAME .
-Set the "Host" to the subdomain (do not include the rest of the URL in this - only the characters that make up the subdomain text), which would be "reviews".
-Then set the "Points To" value to domain.multisiteadmin.com and click "Save".
+Set the "Name" to the subdomain (do not include the rest of the URL in this - only the characters that make up the subdomain text), which would be "reviews".
+Then set the "Value" to domain.multisiteadmin.com and click "Add record".

 On your SiteSwan site, enter the full subdomain on your Settings tab and click the "Save All" button.
 It can then take up to 72 hours for the change to fully take place.